First Baptist Church of Ossining: History

 Elijah Hunter, a captain in the Revolutionary War who founded Ossining, started holding Baptist prayer meetings at his house in 1786.
 This grew rapidly, and four years later, 33 congregants formally incorporated the church.
 They continued to meet in homes until Hunter donated the land for a small meeting house on the present site in 1815.
 During the early years, slaves and their masters attended services.
 Both were considered full members of the congregation, and treated equally in the church.

 The original building was altered in 1834, and again in 1850.
 Originally the church had no facility for baptisms, so those took place in a small cove on the Hudson River just south of where the village's train station is now.
 In 1865 the present white marble baptistry was installed.

 By that time the church was beginning to outgrow its original structure, and the congregation began considering a new one.
 Brooklyn architect J. Walsh's Gothic Revival design, with triangles and quatrefoils representing the Trinity and the four Gospels respectively, was dedicated in 1874.
 It had cost $75,000 ($ in modern dollars) for local contractor John Hoff to build.
 The church was able to finance it purely from donations from the congregation, without taking out a mortgage.

 Later in the 19th century the church continued its early tradition of support for the local African-American community.
 At its centennial celebrations in 1890, an itinerant African-American minister requested the church's help in establishing a 'black' Baptist Church in the village.
 First Baptist and its congregation responded, and Star of Bethlehem Baptist Church was established on South Spring Street.
 It continues to hold services today.

 In 1916 the church was wired for electricity.
 Almost a century later, after its 200th anniversary celebrations, the church and donors were able to restore all the original stained glass windows.
 There have been no significant alterations to the building other than those.

-The church today

-Ossining First Baptist follows a traditional Baptist creed.
-"The Bible is the inspired and only infallible Word of God and our rule and guide for Faith, Life and Doctrine", its website says.
-This includes a belief in the Trinity, the divinity of Christ, and salvation through "repentance and faith in the blood of Christ alone".

-The church holds adult Sunday school and junior church for children every Sunday, with Communion held on the first Sunday of every month.
-Services are televised on cable channels in the Ossining area, with streaming video available over the Internet at telemissions.com.
-During the rest of the week men's and women's fellowship sessions are held along with Bible study groups.
-The church also operates a thrift shop.
-Two Spanish-language services are held every week to serve the area's growing Latin immigrant population.